Cherreads

 [Marcus: What?
 A B-Rank talent already?]

 [Tim: Boss!
 Please take me in!
-I only awakened a meager E-Rank talent.
+I awakened a meager E-Rank talent.
 That should be enough to carry luggage, right?]

-[Sarah: You guys actually awakened talents?]
+[Sarah: You guys awakened talents?]

 [John: Talents?
 What are those?]